No. 4 UCLA holds on for narrow 83-82 win at Utah

 POLL IMPLICATIONS

-UCLA might be able to inch a little higher after No. 1 Baylor's loss to West Virginia.
+UCLA might be able to inch a little higher after No. 1 Baylor's loss to West Virginia this week.

 UP NEXT